 The team interacted with farmers, hunters and the local miners who spoke about their challenges in the midst of the abundant wealth.
 Also, leaders of various communities spoke on how the activities of local miners have made farming, hunting and other agricultural activities difficult, the miners also painted gory pictures of how many of them were injured or died as a result of their archaic method of exploration.

 The Ministry through its Safer Mining Project was able to inspect, train and reward stakeholders in the gold deposit communities.
-According to the Ministry, the project was aimed at achieving three things; protect individuals, protect the environment as well as encourage local miners to practice safer mining.
+According to the Ministry, the project was aimed at achieving three things; protect individuals, protect the environment as well as encourage local miners to practice safer mining with the help of mining engineering experts.

 One of the challenges the gold mining industry has faced over the years is the menace of opportunists that emerge from the blues to start looking for gold.
 With the recent interest of the Federal Government in the industry, it is expected that the economic potential of the sector will be better harnessed.